Marshall Ensor Memorial Organization (MEMO)

-In 2002 some amateur operators in the locality of the Ensor Museum thought that the wonderful and historic farm-home museum of Marshall and Loretta Ensor should have a more effective way to reach out to America and the ham radio population.
-Few people knew or understood how important the radio station of Marshall H. Ensor had been during his life or that it still existed and could be seen and appreciated in the same way the fine old family dairy farm could be.
-So they decided to form a radio club and get Marshall’s old W9BSP callsign, and engage in a serious effort to promote this unique radio-rich museum could be better promoted to the many thousands of ham operators around the country as well as to the public at large.
+In 2002 some amateur radio operators who had local connections to the Ensor Museum were disappointed that there were so few visitors to the museum.
+Few people knew or understood how important the radio station of Marshall H. Ensor had been during his lifetime or that it still existed and could be seen and appreciated in the same way the fine old family dairy farm could be.
+So they decided to form a radio club, get Marshall’s old W9BSP callsign, and engage in a serious effort to promote this unique radio-rich museum to the many thousands of ham radio operators around the country as well as to the public at large.

-The groundwork of this goal took place soon after.
-The Marshall Ensor Memorial Organization became a non-profit organization with a different profile than a typical club.
-This website has become the informal way to attract a membership from far and wide.
-No meetings are held and generally the members are content to join knowing that the one-time fee of $10.00 is a 100% deductible donation to help the Ensor Museum.
+The groundwork for this effort was laid soon after.
+The Marshall Ensor Memorial Organization was created as a non-profit organization with a different profile than a typical club.
+This website has become the informal way to attract members from far and wide.
+No meetings are held and generally the members are content to join knowing that their donation of $20.00 helps to support the Ensor Museum.

 The dedication of our W9BSP club callsign took place in a ceremony at the museum on December 6, 2003.
 We used the famous call for the first time in 62 years.
-Its last use was on December 7, 1941, when the FCC prohibited all amateur stations from transmitting during the Second World War.
+Its last use was on December 7, 1941, when the FCC prohibited amateur radio stations from transmitting during the Second World War.
 After the war ended, the “zero” district was split off from the 9th District, and stations in Kansas and other states west of the Mississippi River were issued new callsigns reflecting the changed district.
 Marshall’s call became W0BSP, and W9BSP was retired.
 Although it would have been possible for some other ham to request it, no one ever did.
 Thus, on that December morning in 2003 when Larry Woodworth called the ARRL’s flagship station W1AW to start a scheduled contact and signed with W9BSP, it was an electrifying moment!